Tuesday’s ‘Bold And The Beautiful’ Spoilers: Hope’s Radical Admission

 The Bold and the Beautiful spoilers hint that although it appears as if Liam is still in love with his ex-wife, he may find himself in a bind.
 He recently made love to Steffy and has been staying at the cliff house ever since he and Hope broke up.
 Steffy has generously allowed him to be a part of her family and has been there for him when he needed someone in his corner.

 Liam may have conflicting emotions because he may feel as if he owes Steffy for being so kind to him.
 He also feels sorry for Steffy who has had her baby ripped away from her through no fault of her own.
-However, Liam may also tell Hope that he loves her because he recently planted a kiss on her too.
+However, Liam may also tell Hope that he loves her because he recently planted a kiss on her, too.

 The Bold and the Beautiful spoilers tease that Hope will soon have to deal with her devious husband.
 Thomas seems to believe that he can win her back and will plot with his friend Vincent Walker (Joe LoCicero) to make this happen.
 Will Thomas be able to tear Hope and Liam apart for good?